grexi/documentation/Guides/Ruby/Ruby on Rails.md

 ## Pushing and Deploying your App

-Push your code to the application's repository, which triggers the deployment image build process:
+You can now push your code to the application's repository, which triggers the deployment image build process:
 ~~~bash
 $ cctrlapp APP_NAME/default push
 Counting objects: 5, done.